NIFTy-PPL/NIFTy/paper.md

 A typical minimization with \texttt{NIFTy.re} is shown in the following.
 It retrieves six antithetically mirrored samples from the approximate posterior via 25 iterations of alternating between optimization and sample adaption.
 The final result is stored in the `samples` variable.
-A convenient one-shot wrapper for the below is `jft.optimize_kl`.
+A convenient one-shot wrapper for the code below is `jft.optimize_kl`.
 By virtue of all modeling tools in \texttt{NIFTy.re} being written in JAX, it is also possible to combine \texttt{NIFTy.re} tools with blackjax [@blackjax2020] or any other posterior sampler in the JAX ecosystem.

 ```python